 This morning we shall visit the South Tyrol Museum of Archaeology in a special out-of-hours visit before the museum opens to the general public.
 Its permanent exhibition, occupying 3 floors, is dedicated to one of the world’s most extraordinary Prehistoric discoveries. ‘Ötzi’ is a glacier mummy from the Copper Age preserved in the ice and discovered by hikers in 1998.
 Experts have been able to reconstruct his body and his clothing and artefacts found with him.
 These have proved extraordinarily important in reconstructing human life at this time.
 The mummy is stored in a specially devised cold cell and can be viewed through a small window. ‘Ötzi’s’ numerous pieces of equipment and clothing, including a rare copper axe, have been painstakingly restored and make up much of the museum’s fascinating display.

-After lunchtime at leisure, we drive to Castel Roncolo (Schloss Runkelstein) perched on a rocky outcrop above the city.
+We drive to Castel Roncolo (Schloss Runkelstein) perched on a rocky outcrop above the city.
 The castle was constructed in 1237, but its greatest treasure, its frescoes, were created in the 14th century.
-These are some of the world’s most important paintings with secular, literary, subjects.
+These are some of the world’s most important paintings with secular literary subjects.
 These include stories of King Arthur and his knights, Tristan and Isolde, Dietrich von Bern (Theodoric the Great) and the German Romance poet Pleiers’ Arthurian romance Garel.

-Day 12: Sunday 26 September, Bolzano – Hocheppan – Alto Adige Wine Road – Kastelaz – Enga – Bolzano
+Day 12: Sunday 26 September, Bolzano – Hocheppan – Alto Adige Wine Road – Enga – Bolzano

 - The South Tyrolean Wine Road